Home > ESSAYS > English is a wordy language!

 Thus our conclusion as per the title of this study:

-WHEN IT COMES TO LITERATURE, ENGLISH IS A SIGNIFICANTLY WORDIER LANGUAGE THAN RUSSIAN AND GERMAN (AND LATIN OF COURSE)
+WHEN IT COMES TO LITERATURE, ENGLISH IS A SIGNIFICANTLY WORDIER LANGUAGE THAN GERMAN AND RUSSIAN (AND LATIN OF COURSE)

 [1the above counts don’t include the following works: